retifrav/scraps/_macos/index.md

     * `-n` - sort by numeric values (size, in our case)
 * `head` - shows only specified number of lines from result

-However, this `sort` sorts only numbers without respecting the data unit (MB, GB, etc):
+However, this `sort` does not care about data units (*MB, GB, etc*), so the sorting will be all wrong:

 ``` sh
 $ du -hs ./* | sort -rn | head -10